fcrepo-exts/migration-utils/README.md

 | modifyDatastreamByValue            | audit:contentModification/metadataModification‡ |
 | purgeDatastream                    | audit:contentRemoval‡                           |

 † The `fedora3model` namespace is not a published namespace.
-It is a representation of the fcrepo3 namespace `info:fedora/fedora-system:def/model`.
+It is a representation of the fcrepo 3 namespace `info:fedora/fedora-system:def/model`.

 ‡ Not yet implemented

-**Note**: All fcrepo3 DC (Dublin Core) datastream values are mapped as dcterms properties on the Object in fcrepo.
+**Note**: All fcrepo 3 DC (Dublin Core) datastream values are mapped as dcterms properties on the Object in fcrepo 4+.
 The same goes for any properties in the RELS-EXT and RELS-INT datastreams.

 ## Additional Documentation